Visyond/website-hugo/site/content/landings/sharing.md

       single place.
     featureImg: /img/illusrtation 3-2.png
     title: Enabling seamless sharing & collaboration
-  - descr: >-
-      Have full and granular control over who can view and edit your spreadsheets.
-Restrict permissions to just certain cells, worksheets, or linked reports, no one can share your spreadsheet without your explicit approval.
-    featureImg: /img/illusrtation 4-2.png
-    title: 'Manage access to your spreadsheet, down to the cell level'
 pricingTitle: Pricing
 firstPricingSubTitle: Visyond subscriptions start at $25/user/month.
 secondPricingSubTitle: >-